ssidnal/getallrepo/README.md

 # getallrepo
-Shell script to get all repositories of user account from BitBucket
+Shell script to get all repositories of user account from BitBucket on WINDOWS machine

 Steps to use:
   1. Please enable ssh on your bitbucket before you use this.